IU-Capstone-Project-2025/Vanguard/README.md

 # Vanguard
 An interactive learning platform that allows users to create and play real-time quizzes.
-Hosts can easily design engaging quizzes, while participants join from any device and compete for the top spot on the leaderboard.
+Teachers, trainers, or event hosts can easily design engaging quizzes, while participants join from any device and compete for the top spot on the leaderboard.
+With gamification elements like timers, points, and live feedback, this project makes learning fun and dynamic.
+The platform supports provides detailed performance analytics.
+Perfect for classrooms, corporate training, and social events, it turns assessments into an exciting, game-like experience